OpenTelemetry

 Add the code repository

-1. In the left menu in the Console, click on Code Repositories.
+1. In the left menu in the Console, navigate to Code Repositories.

 3. Provide a name for this code repository.
 The name will be used to identify the code repository in App Platform.
 You can only use the name once within a Team.
 We are going to use the name petclinic for this code repository.